hmizuochi/DBUX/README.md

 			spatial_2002007.raw
 			...

-	c) namelist of T maps which are used for LUT generation - "temporal_pairlist.txt".
+	- namelist of T maps which are used for LUT generation - "temporal_pairlist.txt".
 		 dates and order must be the same as spatial_pairlist.txt. e.g.
 			temporal_2002001.raw